 Top out (noun), To top out (verb)

-A top out is the final move of a problem that a climber must surmount to claim a successful send.
+A top-out is the final move of a problem that a climber must surmount to claim a successful send.
 “Watch the top out, it’s sandy and slopey.”
 Also, “topping out” refers to the act of completing the last move.
 It may require a mantle, a move that consists of going over a horizontal ledge.

 Bouldering Grades and Rating Systems